pbv-public/fastify-firestore-service/docs/api.md

 (see `num2`).
 Inputs can also be configured to just have their value be undefined if omitted with the `optional()` marker (see `more`).

-The `BODY`, `PATH_PARAMS`, `HEADERS`, and `QS` properties all support a mapping of field names to Todea Schema objects.
+The `BODY`, `PATH_PARAMS`, `HEADERS`, and `QS` properties all support a mapping of field names to Schema objects.
 For advanced usages like specifying a default value or description, the mapping can be replaced with an Object schema `S.obj({})`.
 For example:
 ```javascript
 static BODY = S.obj({ a: S.str })
 ```